Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Results

 To interpret the predictions of the selected XGBoost model, we employed two complementary feature importance techniques.
 First, SHAP values were used to quantify the average marginal contribution of each feature to the model output.
-SHAP is grounded in cooperative game theory and provides consistent, model-agnostic attributions.
-The global SHAP summary (Figure \ref{fig:shap}) indicates that planetary equilibrium temperature and ESI dominate the model's decision process, followed by planetary radius and system distance.
+The global SHAP summary (Figure~\ref{fig:shap}) indicates that planetary equilibrium temperature and ESI dominate the model's decision process, followed by planetary radius and system distance.
 Orbital parameters and stellar properties contribute more weakly but non-negligibly.
 Second, permutation importance was computed with respect to recall by randomly shuffling individual features and measuring the resulting decrease in recall.
-This method directly assesses a feature's importance for the specific scientific objective of recovering potentially habitable planets.
-The permutation results (Figure \ref{fig:perm}) reinforce the SHAP findings, highlighting equilibrium temperature and ESI as the most critical predictors for recall, with a steep performance drop when either feature is disrupted.
-The consistency between SHAP and permutation importance increases confidence that the model relies on physically meaningful quantities rather than spurious correlations.
+The permutation results (Figure~\ref{fig:perm}) reinforce the SHAP findings, highlighting equilibrium temperature and ESI as the most critical predictors for recall, with a steep performance drop when either feature is disrupted.